MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/configuration-manager-activities.md

 reported.
 You can also choose whether to generate a platform event if the activity returns a failure.

-**To be notified when the activity takes longer than a specified time to run or fails to run**
+To be notified when the activity takes longer than a specified time to run or fails to run, follow these steps:

 1. In the **Event Notifications** box, enter the **number of seconds** of run time before a notification is generated.